 Hatsuhinode is the first sunrise of the year, and it’s customary to wake up early in order to watch the sun come up for the first time in the new year.
 Often, mountaintops and beaches are packed with people, as these locations offer beautiful views of the sunrise.
 We are lucky to live in Okinawa, because a beautiful view of the sun rising over the water is just minutes (and for some of us, seconds) away!

-It’s a good thing there are several Starbucks shops nearby for an early morning energy boost, because New Year’s Day is a huge day for shopping!
+It’s a good thing there are several Starbucks shops nearby for an early morning energy boost because New Year’s Day is a huge day for shopping!
 Likened to Black Friday, January 1 is a good day to find deals at your favorite shops.
 While many shops offer store-wide discounts from January 1-5, one of the main draws during this time is known as fukubukuro.
-Fukubukuro are known as lucky bags – they are basically surprise bags with goods inside.
-Usually the bags are sealed to keep the contents a secret, though basic descriptions are provided so you at least know the general type of product you’re purchasing.
+Fukubukuro is known as lucky bags – they are basically surprised bags with goods inside.
+Usually, the bags are sealed to keep the contents a secret, though basic descriptions are provided so you at least know the general type of product you’re purchasing.
 Sometimes, sample bags are even displayed so the purchaser has an idea of what to expect!